edwinfj/Snake2_distributable/README.md

 Source code are placed in [source folder](./source).
 GDI+ is the graphics framework.

-v1 is written in C and is based on Borland Turbo C 2.0 graphics library.
+v1 is written in C and is based on Borland Turbo C 2.0 graphics library (not uploaded since I lost the source code).

 [License - BSD 4 clauses](./License)